 I met a family from Mexico so scared for their lives that, in the span of just one afternoon, they gathered what could fit into backpacks and took the next bus out of town, leaving everything else behind.
 I met two young men – friends since childhood – who fled their hometown because of threats to their lives.
 And while the vast majority of people I spoke with were fleeing violence, I also met mothers and fathers who just wanted the chance to earn enough money to care for their children.

-Last week, Trump also defended U.S. Customs and Border Protection (CBP) after it fired tear gas at a group of migrants – which included children – at the border.
+In December, Trump also defended U.S. Customs and Border Protection (CBP) after it fired tear gas at a group of migrants – which included children – at the border.
 And he continues to enact policy changes that would make it harder for people to seek asylum in the U.S.

-It’s imperative that we push back against the Trump administration’s attacks on asylum and call for the U.S. to respect the human right to migrate.
+It’s imperative that we push back against the Trump administration’s ongoing attacks on asylum and call for the U.S. to respect the human right to migrate.

 Under current law, a person in the U.S. can apply for asylum – whether they entered with authorization or crossed the border between checkpoints.
 That’s because our asylum system recognizes that humanitarian protection is a matter of life or death.